John-Rood/VectorVault/README.md

 <br>
 `get_vaults()` : Retrieves a list of Vaults within the current Vault directory
 <br>
 `get_similar()` : Retrieves similar texts from the Vault for a given input text
 <br>
-`get_chat()` : Retrieves a response from OpenAI's ChatGPT for a given input text, with support for handling conversation history, summarizing responses, and retrieving context-based responses by accessing similar references in the vault
+`get_chat()` : Retrieves a response from ChatGPT, with support for handling conversation history, summarizing responses, and retrieving context-based responses by referencing similar data in the vault

->> `get_vectors()` utilizes openai embeddings api and internally batches vector embeddings with OpenAI's text-embeddings-ada-002, and comes with auto rate-limiting and concurrent requests for maximum processing speed
+>> `get_vectors()` utilizes openai embeddings api and internally batches vector embeddings with OpenAI's text-embeddings-ada-002 model, and comes with auto rate-limiting and concurrent requests for maximum processing speed

 <br>